Dimakoua/dailypick/content/blog/posts/2025-10-03-supercharge-async-standups-with-slack-and-daily-pick.md

 If your team spans time zones, the classic 15-minute daily stand-up can turn into a 5 a.m. alarm for someone—and resentment for everyone.
 Asynchronous stand-ups are the natural evolution for globally distributed teams, but they can fail fast if they become a graveyard of stale updates in a channel nobody reads.
 The trick is to maintain the accountability, energy, and fairness of a live huddle while freeing people to contribute on their schedule.

 Here’s how to design an async stand-up system that keeps momentum strong, makes blockers obvious, and still adds a dash of fun—powered by Slack automations and Daily Pick’s fairness-first tools.
+If you still run a weekly live huddle, keep [Spice Up Your Stand-ups](/blog/spice-up-your-standups-5-fun-ways/) in your back pocket to blend async + sync rituals seamlessly.

 ## 1. Frame the Why (and the Deadline)